O the presence of women!

 The woman that loves me and whom I love more than my life.

 Love tamed me from my roughness.
-She was herself a woman of calm and voluptuous beauty—a being of peace and calmness—she whom I loved; and her influence brought into my temperament something of the same soothing qualities.
+She was herself a woman of calm and voluptuous beauty—a being of peace and calmness—she whom I loved, and her influence brought into my temperament something of the same soothing qualities.
+Nothing has more spiritually soothed me; her very presence was soothing and pacifying.

 Where the happy young husband and wife are, and the happy old husband and wife are, will allure me—